-How to practice your speech…
+How to Practice your Wedding Speech

 Part of the problem is that many people don’t know how to practice a speech, or are afraid of what they’ll find if they do.
-But as I say in my training workshops, wouldn’t you rather mess up in practice than in front of your audience?

-1. Stand up and move around
+Stand up and move around

-You’ll look, sound and feel more energized if you stand while you practice.
+You’ll look, sound and feel more energised if you stand while you practice.
 That’s why I encourage speakers to stand, even if they’re speaking as part of a panel, or on the telephone for a conference call or media interview.

-1. Speak out loud
+Speak out loud

 There’s no other way to find out whether you stumble over a particular phrase or can’t pronounce something easily, in which case you can do a rewrite or workaround.
-You’ll also get a sense for how speaking makes you feel—whether you tense up, speak too fast or soft, or have some other issue.
+You’ll also get a sense of how speaking makes you feel—whether you tense up, speak too fast or soft, or have some other issue.

-1. Practice without the text
+Practice without the text

 If your goal is to speak without a text, start weaning yourself from your notes during practice sessions.
 Come up with an outline made up of just keywords, and choose keywords that are vivid and specific.

-1. Practice in the actual setting
+Practice in the actual setting

 Many of us practice in conference rooms, offices, and hotel rooms.
 But if those aren’t like the space in which you’ll be speaking, find something closer to the actual setting for at least one practice.